Guide To Quality Marathon Training Plan

 How long should a marathon tempo run be?

-For most runners a tempo run should be between 20 and 45 minutes.
+For most runners, a tempo run should be between 20 and 45 minutes.
 If you run for too long, you’ll begin to exert a lot more effort and you will start to go past your lactate threshold.
 This can throw your training schedule out of balance.

 A tempo run doesn’t always have to be an extended effort.
-You can use repeats at tempo pace as an effective workout or as an introductory workout for those who are new to tempo training.
+You can use repeats at a tempo pace as an effective workout or as an introductory workout for those who are new to tempo training.

 How fast should you run a tempo run?